Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

-We don't choose the dangerous place to play.
-Although there is no expectation of privacy when in public, we adhered to a number of principles during data collection.
-The locus of our capture was the play and we avoided recording people unnecessarily.
-Participants or bystanders could opt-out before interviews.
-No minors were interviewed; a few minors who tried the game did so under parental supervision, and we did not include their feedback in our dataset beyond general observations.
+We avoided any hazardous locations.
+Although privacy is not expected in public spaces, we followed strict ethical guidelines during data collection.
+Our recordings focused on gameplay, and we avoided recording people unnecessarily.
+Participants or bystanders could opt out before interviews.
+No minors were interviewed; a few minors who tried the game did so under parental supervision, but we did not include their feedback in our dataset beyond general observations.